-Vermont’s Implied Consent Law and Refusing Alcohol Testing
+Vermont’s DUI Implied Consent Law and Refusing Alcohol Testing

 Vermont law requires drivers lawfully arrested for a DUI to agree to a blood or breath test.

-When investigating someone for driving under the influence (DUI), it's common for an officer to ask the person to take a breath or blood test to determine the amount of alcohol or drugs in the driver's system.
-The driver's blood alcohol concentration (BAC) or the concentration of drugs in the driver's blood is often used to prove a DUI in court.
+During a driving under the influence (DUI) stop, it's common for the officer to ask the driver to take a breath or blood test.
+The purpose of these tests is to determine the amount of alcohol or drugs in the driver's system.
+The driver's blood alcohol concentration (BAC) or the concentration of drugs in the driver's blood is often used by prosecutors to prove a DUI in court.

 This article gives an overview of Vermont's implied consent law and the consequences of an unlawful refusal.